 Right SID channel: OSC1 -detune/4, OSC2 -detune, OSC3 +detune

-Demonstration of using detune on six oscillators (stereo - compare with finetune example above):
+Demonstration of using detune in legacy mode on six oscillators (stereo - compare with finetune example above):

 Within the filter menu you can control the parameters of the SID filter.
 Each SID has only one 12db multistate filter, which can be assigned to the three oscillators and/or to the external audio input.
 Note that by default changes will take place for the left and right channel.
 By selecting a single channel within the "Shift" menu, you can do modifications for the two filters separately.